Staff

 Archives and Collections Assistant

-As Archives and Collections Assistant, Helen oversees the Reading Room, facilitates research queries, hosts visitors and tour groups, and processes image requests.
-She also supports the team’s curatorial activities, and promotes GSA Archives on Twitter and Instagram.
+As Archives and Collections Assistant at GSA, Katie oversees the Reading Room, facilitates research queries, hosts visitors and tour groups, and processes image requests.
+She also supports the team’s curatorial and promotional activities.

-Please get in touch with Helen if you have questions, requests or research enquiries.
+Please get in touch with Katie if you have questions, requests or research enquiries.

 Stella Hook